rlantadev/rlanta-ammunationrobbery/README.md

 # rlanta-ammunationrobbery

- It is a system designed to enable players to obtain weapons illegally.
+ It is a system designed to enable players to obtain weapons illegally for FiveM servers.

 Dependecies
 - qb-core